AaronOpfer/capsuleer.app/README.md

 #### supervisor

-I'm using supervisor to start and run all daemons, except for nginx and postgres, which comes from the Debian system.
+I'm using supervisor to start and run all daemons, except for nginx and postgres.
+Supervisor comes from pixi, but can also come from Debian.

 #### `capsuleerapp` app server